yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 * conf/filesystem - storage type FILESYSTEM configuration is similar to EXTERNAL but based on a file system.
 The default behavior will set FATFS for SD card and LITTLEFS will be used for external flash, however, this can be set differently in the configuration file.
 Use this configuration if you need the file system with POSIX API in addition to the set/get API.
 * conf/filesystem_no_rbp - storage type FILESYSTEM_NO_RBP configuration allows security like FILESYSTEM configuration but without rollback protection.

+##Configuration parameters
+The following is a list of all storage parameters exists and their description.

+storage_type - This parameter should be set to the desired configuration.
+    * TDB_INTERNAL
+    * TDB_EXTERNAL
+    * TDB_EXTERNAL_NO_RBP
+    * FILESYSTEM
+    * FILESYSTEM_NO_RBP
+* default_kv - This is a string representing the name for the default kvstore configuration.
+* internal_size - The size in bytes for the internal FlashIAP block device.
+This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
+If not defined the block device will try to get the maximum size available.
+* internal_base_address - The address where the block device start.
+This helps to prevent collisions with other needs like firmware updates.
+If not defined the start address will be set to the first sector after the application code ends
+* rbp_number_of_entries - set the number of entries allowed for rollback protection.
+The default is set to 64. rbp_internal_size sets the size for the rollback protection TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
+* external_size - The size of the external block device in bytes for nondefault block devices.
+* external_base_address - The start address of the external block device for nondefault block devices.
+* filesystem - Options are FAT, LITTLE or default.
+If not set the default file system will be used.
+* blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
+If filesystem set to default this parameter is ignored.
+* mount_point - mount point for the filesystem.
+This parameter will be ignored if the filesystem is set to default.
+* folder_path - Path for the working directory where the FileSyetemStore stores the data

 ## Storage configuration